Azure/ResourceModules/docs/wiki/The context - CARML library.md

 Using configuration & template files that represent the deployed infrastructure has several benefits:
 - Local representation: Your deployed infrastructure is mapped to a local representation as code in your repository.
 - Version control: The applied configuration is version controlled and hence enables roll-backs & analysis.
-- Repeatability: You can deploy you infrastructure in a repeatable fashion, hence minimizing the possibility of manual errors.
+- Repeatability: You can deploy your infrastructure in a repeatable fashion, hence minimizing the chance of manual errors.
 - Reusability: You can reuse your automation to deploy the same infrastructure to different environments.
-For example leveraging a multi-stage deployment from a Sandbox environment, via integration to production using the same code.
+For example leveraging a multi-stage deployment from a sandbox environment, via integration to production using the same code.

 In the context of Bicep or ARM/JSON templates we usually leverage a combination of flexible templates that are deployed using multiple parameter files mapped to different scenarios.